-All dogs, at one point or another, have had a bout of diarrhea.
+All dogs, at one point or another, can have a bout of diarrhea.
 Most diarrhea lasts a couple days, however when loose bowels continue over a long period of time it is a cause for concern; especially if the diarrhea gets severe, and is uncontrolled liquid squirts.
 Think of the dog as your baby (human).
 If your baby has a soft stool in his/her diaper, it may not be a cause for you to seek your doctor’s advice, for instance, if you have tried a new food which upset the baby's belly.
 If this is the case for your puppy, it may be fine for you to treat it at home.
 However, if your baby had uncontrolled diarrhea, you would seek a medical doctor's advice, as there could be an underlying cause.
 Like a baby, a puppy can dehydrate FAST from severe diarrhea.
 REMEMBER, diarrhea can be mild or severe and the treatments differ.

 In a young puppy, diarrhea can be caused by viruses and parasites.
 A stool sample to the vet is a good idea to check for Coccidia (Coccidiosis), Giardia, Trichomonas or other infections.
 If your litter of two-week-old puppies gets diarrhea, it could be worms.
 Normally we do not worm pups till three weeks, but some do it at two weeks.
 When worms become active, it can cause diarrhea.
 If the diarrhea worsens, even after using a worming medicine, you may need to check for coccidia.
 The incubation period is 13 days, and the dams often carry it.
 They would come in contact from the dam at birth, or shortly after; they are not born with it.
 If a 13-day-old puppy has diarrhea, it often means coccidia.
 This requires vet medicine to treat.
 It can be found in a stool sample.